 Biological Pathway Modeling

 The team at Amber Biology has a great deal of experience in the development of agent and rule-based stochastic models of biological pathways, and also in the development of the computational tools needed to create them and analyze their results.
-We have built and calibrated stochastic models of a pathway involved in sepsis, and are currently working with a commercial client to integrate it into their R&D program.
+Most recently, we have built and calibrated stochastic models of a pathway involved in the etiology of a debilitating disease, and are currently working with a commercial client to integrate it into their R&D program.

 We see modeling and simulation as an invaluable adjunct to any kind of laboratory-based, life science R&D program.
 Beyond a model’s ability to make predictions, having a model of the biological pathway you are studying, significantly enhances your ability to generate and test hypotheses and design new laboratory experiments.
 The model itself can also serve as a vehicle for communication and the discussion of ideas.